Alezzo/EDA216/README.md

 # EDA216

-Final project for the course [EDA216 - Database Technology](http://cs.lth.se/eda216/).
+Project for the course [EDA216 - Database Technology](http://cs.lth.se/eda216/).

 To start the program use `java -jar eda216.jar`.